 We do this by setting up the room giving an area with small tables where people are served tea/coffee and biscuits at the start of the session.

 Across from this area, we set out chairs in semi circles around where the musicians will stand so that everybody has a clear view of the leaders.
 Song books are provided, clearly printed, and pages are numbered.
 After the first cup of tea, people move across the hall to start singing.
-We have musicians who play along and Carol leads the singing which takes place for about 20 minutes.
+We have musicians who play along and Liz leads the singing which takes place for about 20 minutes.
 Then we have a break for another cuppa and more biscuits followed by 20 more minutes of song.